 Optimise your WordPress site for local SEO

-Millions of customers use search engines every day to find the best local businesses and services in their area.
-If you’re primarily targeting a local audience, you can help increase your chances of being found by utilising local SEO tactics.
+Millions of customers use search engines daily to find the best local businesses and services in their area.
+If you’re primarily targeting a local audience, utilizing local SEO tactics can help increase your chances of being found.

 The main difference between organic and local search is that local search has a geographical component.
 If a person searches for an industry + a location, the search engine will know to display results with a local intent.